Choosing the Right Lenticular Sheet for Inkjet Printer

 Co-founder of ViCGI.com

-In the IT stone age (only about 25 years ago), lenticular printing was done mostly in dark room at the film level.
+In the IT stone age (only about 25 years ago), lenticular printing was done mostly in dark rooms at the film level.
 Now, with the lowering of prices in computing CPU power, DRAM, graphics software, and printing peripherals, lenticular printing can actually be done at home or in your office.
 If your interest in lenticular printing is not at the mass production scale, then spending some fun time on Photoshop will let you create an impressive lenticular print.

 Before buying your lenticular sheets, it is always a good idea to know about the specifications.
 It is the purpose of this article to help you identify the common attributes you will need to be aware of when you choose a lenticular sheet for your small scale DIY lenticular printing projects.